restx/restx/docs/ref-factory.md

 #### Factory of Factory

 You can define a factory machine which in turns builds other factory machines.
 This is the mechanism used under the hood to provide the alternatives support.

+### support for Optional

+By default all dependencies are mandatory, but you can use an `Optional<MyType>` to express an optional dependency

+### Multi injection

+The factory is able to inject all the components implementing a class or interface.